heptarch/heptarch.github.io/drafts/demon.md

  humour, and in whose service each of us is, from time to time, dragooned.

 A knock at the door.
 "Ah, Miss Watson.
 Come in."
 Ellen enters; the Duke continues to gaze at Hawksmoor's giants.
-"You know,
-I remember your talk at
+"I remember your talk at Aberdeen ten years ago.
-Aberdeen.
 I understood nothing, except that, like Atlas, with a little leverage you could move the world."
 Ellen smiles.
 "No need for prevarication or sentiment, Chandos.
 There is no money.
 You must close the tubes."
 He turns and folds his hands in supplication.
 "Treasury, the GPO, have washed their